(paging Deborah Koons Garcia…)

 How about its effects on Agriculture?

-Well in the same issue of the Journal, Environmental Pollution, Amnon Grossberger and his team look at what Treated Waste Water does this time to the Soil, when it’s used for crop-irrigation.
+Well in the same issue of the Journal, Environmental Pollution, Amnon Grossberger and his team look at what Treated Waste Water does when it’s used for crop-irrigation.

 The Good News? -At least 5 of the meds tested, including painkillers like Advil, degraded readily after TWW was used to irrigate and weren’t found in any meaningful concentration.